benjaminhuanghuang/vue-study/Testing-e2e/Playwright/README.md

 PlaywrightJS is an open-source E2E testing framework that is cross-browser, cross-platform and cross-language, making it a great choice for any modern applications.

+For testing component not whole page or application

 ## Setup

 ```sh
 npm init playwright@latest -- --ct
 ```

 --ct flag in the command above will direct the Playwright CLI to set up the test

 The above command will perform the following: